 The response to this question is a requirement for any network operator's licence for water infrastructure (Reg cl.6(1)(c)).
-The response will also be used to assess the applicant corporation's technical capacity to undertake the activities for which you are seeking a licence (Act s.10(4)(a)).
+The response will also be used to assess the applicant corporation's technical capacity to undertake the activities for which you are seeking a licence (Act s.
+10(4)(a)).

-The systems and processes for the recycled water infrastructure are similar to those prepared for Pitt Town Water and Central Park Water.
+The systems and processes for the recycled water infrastructure are similar to those prepared for Pitt Town Water, Central Park Water and Discovery Point Water.

-Pitt Town Water, Central Park Water and FSO are sister companies and are all whollyowned subsidiaries of Flow Systems.
+Pitt Town Water, Central Park Water, Discovery Point Water and FSO are sister companies and are all wholly-owned subsidiaries of Flow Systems.
 FSO will adopt and implement Flow Systems' Recycled Water Quality Plan and Infrastructure Operating Plan.

-Flow Systems' capacity to develop and implement appropriate Water Quality Plans and Infrastructure Operating Plans is evidenced by independent audit confirming that the requirements of the WICA have been met for the Pitt Town LWC and Central Park LWC.
-Evidence is also provided by Ministerial approval to commence commercial operation for Pitt Town LWC and Central Park LWC.
+Flow Systems' capacity to develop and implement appropriate Water Quality Plans and Infrastructure Operating Plans is evidenced by independent audit confirming that the requirements of the WICA have been met for the Pitt Town LWC, Central Park LWC and Discovery Point LWC.

+Evidence is also provided by Ministerial approval to commence commercial operation for Pitt Town LWC, Central Park LWC and Discovery Point Water LWC.

-- Appendix 4.1.10(b) Bellbird Scheme Management Plan (Table of Contents) - Appendix 4.1.12(a) Flow Systems Infrastructure Operating Plan (Table of Contents) - Appendix 4.2.11(a) Flow Systems Recycled Water Quality Plan (Table of Contents) - 4.2.14 Describe the studies that have been completed to investigate any environmental impacts (including but not limited to water quality, quantity, air, odour, noise, sea level rise, biodiversity and Aboriginal cultural heritage) from the construction and operation of the infrastructure?
+- Appendix 4.1.10(b) Shepherds Bay Scheme Management Plan (Table of Contents) - Appendix 4.1.12(a) Flow Systems Infrastructure Operating Plan (Table of Contents) - Appendix 4.2.11(a) Flow Systems Recycled Water Quality Plan (Table of Contents)

+4.2.14 Describe the studies that have been completed to investigate any environmental impacts (including but not limited to water quality, quantity, air, odour, noise, sea level rise, biodiversity and Aboriginal cultural heritage) from the construction and operation of the infrastructure?
 Have the studies identified any significant environmental impacts from the scheme?
 If so, how are the environmental impacts proposed to be managed?
 Provide a copy of any environmental study and/or risk assessment in Appendix 4.2.14.

 As a minimum an application must be accompanied by a statement of environmental effects (SEE) (unless the development is designated development, Part 5 development or a major project, in which case either an environmental impact statement (EIS) or comprehensive environmental assessment is required).
 The SEE may be prepared by the applicant corporation or by a consultant acting on behalf of the applicant.
-The SEE must identify the environmental impacts of the proposed scheme, and the steps which will be taken to protect the environment or reduce the harm.
-Where the study is in the form of a comprehensive environmental assessment or EIS, please include only the executive summary.
+The SEE must identify the environmental impacts of the proposed scheme, and the steps which will be taken to protect the environmental assessment or EIS, please include only the executive summary.